cego/gitte/README.md

         firecow.net: ["docker-compose", "down"]
 ```

-You can also use remote config files if you put `.git-local-devops-env` in `~/git-local-devops`
+You can also use a remote config file if you put `.git-local-devops-env` in `~/git-local-devops`

 ```
 REMOTE_GIT_PROJECT_FILE=".git-local-devops.yml"